What They Do

-Pharmacy Officers provide pharmaceutical care to Canadian Forces members.
+Pharmacy Officers provide pharmaceutical care to Forces members.
 They offer expert advice on drug therapy for emergency medicine, intensive care therapy, pain management, infectious diseases, and medical countermeasures for nuclear, biological and chemical warfare.
 Pharmacy Officers also identify and resolve complex drug-related problems.

 The role of a Pharmacy Officer is constantly changing and is no longer confined to the distribution of medications.
 As integral members of the Canadian Forces Health Services team, Pharmacy Officers consult with patients, physicians, and other health care professionals.
 They teach and guide pharmacy students and interns, serve on advisory and professional committees, and maintain clinical competence through structured and self-directed learning initiatives.
 Pharmacy Officers also manage and control medical supplies and equipment.